seleniumQuery/seleniumQuery/README.md

 and **type, key by key**, the string provided as argument!

-And we go the *extra mile*: Our **`$().val()` even works on `contenteditable` elements**: They don't have `value`, but we type the text in them, again, key by key, as an user would,
+And we go the *extra mile*: Our **`$().val()` even works on `contenteditable` elements**: They don't have `value`, but we type the text in them, again, key by key, as an user would!

 ###Always from the user perspective

-On the same tone, when selecting/checking `<option>`s or checkboxes or radios, try not to use `$().prop("selected", true)` directly to them.
+On the same tone, when selecting/checking `<option>`s or checkboxes or radios, try not to use `$().prop("selected", true)` directly to them (which to work, of course, would need JS to be enabled on the driver).
 Do as an user would: call `.click()`!

 <br><br>